EdsonBueno/infinite_scroll_pagination/example/README.md

 ## Searching/Filtering/Sorting

 There are many ways to integrate searching/filtering/sorting with this package.
-The best one will depend on you state management approach.
+The best one depends on you state management approach.
 Below you can see a simple example for a vanilla approach:

 ```dart
 class CharacterSliverList extends StatefulWidget {